 What is a personal loan?

-Most personal loans are unsecured, meaning you don’t have to offer any type of personal property as collateral in order to receive the funds.
-Lenders look at a variety of factors to determine your loan offer, including your credit history and score; employment and income; and your current level of debt.
+Most personal loans are unsecured, meaning you don’t have to offer any type of personal property as collateral to receive the funds.
+Lenders look at various factors to determine your loan offer, including your credit history and score; employment and income; and your current level of debt.

 Either way, your personal loan APR is determined by the personal and financial information you submit in your application.